 In 1992, the school made the decision to purchase and move into Woolverstone Hall.
 With the move to Woolverstone Hall, upgrades to our facilities followed, with the opening of both a new sports hall and a new theatre complex in June 1993.

 The 120th birthday of the school was celebrated in 1998, with the Bishop of Dunwich in attendance to give a Thanksgiving service on 30th April.
-2002 saw the addition of our magnificent 25-metre, 6-lane swimming pool, which joined to the Hayworth Building, new AstroTurf for sports, a new canteen and a new Learning Resource Centre.
+2002 saw the addition of our magnificent 25-metre, six-lane swimming pool, new AstroTurf for sports, a new canteen and a new Learning Resource Centre.

 In 2007 the school launched Woodland Prep-Prep, extending the age range of education at the school to ages 3 to 18.